Icinga/icingadb/cmd/ido2icingadb/README.md

     for the period both IDO and Icinga DB are active.
     Disable the IDO feature -- the sooner, the better!
     Or read on while not disabling it yet.
-    There is a way to avoid duplicate events.
+    There are ways to avoid duplicate events.

 ### Configuration file